15 Hospital Bag Must-Haves

 - Snacks.
 Having a baby makes you hungry, and we haven’t heard anyone raving about amazing hospital food lately.
 Do yourself a favor and pack some snacks.
 We like anything that’s easy to toss in your bag with zero prep-work – like granola bars, crackers or trail mix.

 - Bathrobe and Comfy Clothes.
 Next to that post-delivery shower, the thing that will make you feel most like yourself after giving birth are comfy clothes to recover in.
 Pack loose lounge pants, a nursing tank, and a cozy zip-up or bathrobe.
 Packing comfortable maternity and nursing apparel can provide added support and relief in sensitive areas during and after pregnancy.

 - Your Own Pillow.
 Hospitals aren’t known for their comfy pillows.
 And that’s why many moms recommend bringing your own favorite pillow (or two!) from home to help keep you as comfortable as possible during labor and to support you when you start breastfeeding - like our maternity and nursing pillow.
 If you bring your own pillow, remember to use a colored or patterned pillowcase so they don’t get mixed up with the hospital pillows.

 - Lanolin.
 While you and your baby are learning to breastfeed in the hospital, your nipples may get sore.
-Lanolin can help soothe and protect them, and is completely safe for baby.
+Our Purelan lanolin can help soothe and protect them, and is completely safe for you and baby.